nmolivo/dataquest_eng/1_production_databases/README.md

             """)
 dupcheck = pd.DataFrame(cur.fetchall())
 ```
-This returns a table showing I must have merged the first `update` twice, notice the count of 546.
+This returns a table showing I must have merged the first `update` twice, notice the count of 546.<br>
+We also see an `update` where not all stations were captured.
+We will address this in our analysis.

 <img src = "https://github.com/nmolivo/dataquest_eng/blob/master/images/009_dupcheck.png?raw=true"></img>